IA-Programming/YTNotes/README.md

 cd YTNotes
 ```

-### Setting up the Backend
+### ⚙️ Setting up the Backend

  - **Installing with pip**
- 1.- installing the library
+ 1. Install the library
  ```bash
 pip install -U langflow
  ```
-2.- run the fronend UI
+2. Run the fronend UI
 ```bash
 python -m langflow run --no-store
 ```
  - **Installing with conda**
-1.- installing the environment
+1. Install the environment
 ```bash
 conda env create -f environment.yml
 ```
-2.- activating the environment
+2. Activate the environment
 ```bash
 conda activate langflow
 ```
 > **_Note:_** Now you need to follow the same steps for when running with pip

-### Download the chrome extension
+### 🌐 Download the chrome extension

 [Here you can download the extension to try it!]()

-## Roadmap
+## 🗺️ Roadmap

 1. Gather feedback from the demo
 2. Improve the application based on feedback